This post may contain affiliate links. Please read our disclosure policy.

 - In a small saucepan, add spinach, artichoke hearts, and 1 cup of water.
 Bring to a boil, then reduce heat and simmer for 3-5 minutes.

-- White the spinach and artichokes are simmering, cut the cream cheese into cubes and warm in the microwave for about 1 minute.
+- While the spinach and artichokes are simmering, cut the cream cheese into cubes.

 - Return the spinach and artichokes to the pan, and with the heat on low, stir in cream cheese, sour cream, mayo, and parmesan cheese.
 Continue stirring until all ingredients are incorporated.

-- Stir in garlic powder, salt, black pepper, and red pepper flake if desired.
+- Stir in garlic powder, salt, black pepper, hot sauce and red pepper flake if desired.

 - Bake for 15-20 minutes, then serve immediately.

-- You may have extra dip leftover, either stuff more mushrooms, or enjoy it with fresh baguette or crackers.
+- You may have extra filling leftover, either stuff more mushrooms, or enjoy it with fresh veggies, baguette or crackers.